Terms of Service

 12.3 Please note that the Content Standards in our Acceptable Use Policy apply to any Content you select, upload or provide for inclusion in the Products.
 We reserve the right to refuse any order or cancel any Contract for Products where we believe it does not comply with those Content Standards.

 13. Data Protection

-13.3 You warrant that you (and/or any person(s) on whose behalf you are acting) will process the Personal Data in compliance with all applicable laws, enactments, regulations, orders, standards, codes and other similar instruments from time to time in force including, without limitation, that you have the consent of all Attendees whose personal data you supply to us to collect the Personal Data, disclose it to us and to process it for the purpose of providing the Service, or are otherwise lawfully entitled to do so.
+13.4 We warrant that we, and you warrant that you (and/or any person(s) on whose behalf you are acting), will process the Personal Data in compliance with all Data Protection Legislation.
+In particular, without limitation, you warrant that you (and/or any person(s) on whose behalf you are acting) have the consent of all Attendees whose personal data you supply to us to collect the Personal Data, disclose it to us and to process it with us for the Purpose, or are otherwise lawfully entitled to do so.

-13.4 You agree to indemnify us against (meaning you are responsible for) all costs, claims, damages, fines, penalties or expenses (including but not limited to any direct, indirect or consequential losses, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis)) incurred by us or for which we may become liable due to any breach by you of clause 13.3 or, where applicable, any claim by an Attendee covered by clause 13.7.
+13.5 You agree to indemnify us against (meaning you are responsible for) all costs, claims, damages, fines, penalties or expenses (including but not limited to any direct, indirect or consequential losses, loss of reputation and all interest, penalties and legal costs (calculated on a full indemnity basis)) incurred by us or for which we may become liable due to any breach by you of clause 13.3 or, where applicable, any claim by an Attendee arising out of in connection with such a breach.

 14. Intellectual property rights

 14.1 We are the owner or the licensee of all intellectual property rights in the App and the Service.
 Those works are protected by laws and treaties around the world.
 Scripin is a registered trade mark in the UK, EU and USA.
 All such rights are reserved.

 14.2 During the term of the Contract, you may use the Service on a non-exclusive, non-transferrable basis, for the purposes set out in clauses 3.1, 3.3 and 3.4 and for no other purpose.